noahzhy/HYU_Capstone/README.md

 ## Training

-The model is training on the AWS GPU instances with one Tesla V100.
-I was tried to training on multiple GPUs, but
+The model is training on the AWS GPU instance with one Tesla V100.
+I was tried to training on multiple GPUs, but it failed.

+There are some changes in object detection parts, it need to be retrain the object detector.
+Thus I need to retrain the detector at first, then training the whole model.
+It needs more time.
+At the head of this document, I've included a link to my GitHub, and I'll update this document again when it's all trained.